Getting started

 show (1 + 2)

+You can also store values in variables to give them a name.
 In Wipple, variables are defined using a colon (:):

-name : "Wilson"
+name : "Wipple"

 show name